Skip to main content Skip to main navigation Skip to search

 Australia Pacific LNG Reedy Creek Coal Seam Gas Water Treatment Facility

-The Reedy Creek coal seam gas site is located north east of Roma in the Surat basin and host’s Australia’s largest treated water aquifer recharge scheme.
+The Reedy Creek coal seam gas site is north-east of Roma in the Surat Basin and hosts Australia’s largest treated water aquifer recharge scheme.

-The IESC saw some of the site’s operations focusing on infrastructure for managing water resources and management, and were particularly interested to see the extensive onsite water treatment and aquifer reinjection facilities.
+The IESC saw some of the site’s operations focusing on infrastructure for managing water resources, and were particularly interested to see the extensive on-site water treatment and aquifer-reinjection facilities.

 Getting out into the field and seeing the coal seam gas operation and hearing first-hand from industry experts about its intricate operational details was incredibly valuable.